 About Disney Incorporated

 The monarch of this magic kingdom is no man but a mouse: Mickey Mouse.
 The Walt Disney Company is the world's largest media conglomerate, with assets encompassing movies, television, publishing, and theme parks.
-Its Disney/ABC Television Group includes the ABC television network and almost ten television stations, as well as a portfolio of cable networks including ABC Family, Disney Channel, and ESPN (80%-owned).
-Walt Disney Studios produces films through imprints Walt Disney Pictures, Disney Animation, and Pixar.
-It also owns Marvel Entertainment and Lucasfilm, two extremely successful film producers.
-In addition, Walt Disney Parks and Resorts runs its popular theme parks including Walt Disney World and Disneyland.
+Its TV holdings include the ABC TV network and almost ten TV stations, as well as a portfolio of cable networks including ABC Family, Disney Channel, and ESPN (80%-owned).
+It produces films through the Disney, Pixar, Marvel Entertainment, and Lucasfilm brands, and its Disney Parks and Resorts runs popular theme parks including Disney World and Disneyland.
 The company generates almost three quarters of its revenue in US and Canada.
 In 2019 Disney purchased assets of Twenty-First Century Fox for $71.3 billion making it an even greater media and entertainment behemoth.

 The company reports through four business segments: Media Networks, Parks and Resorts, Studio Entertainment, and Consumer Products and Interactive Media.

 Media Networks is the largest segment, representing more than 40% of revenue, and operates cable and broadcast television networks and radio networks and stations.
 Its main cable networks are ESPN, Disney, and Freeform (Freeform, targets audiences from 14-34).
 The broadcasting business includes television production and distribution operations and eight owned domestic television stations.

 Parks and Resorts (around 35%) owns and operates the Walt Disney World Resort in Florida, the Disneyland Resort in California, Disneyland Paris; Aulani, a Disney resort and spa in Hawaii, the Disney Vacation Club (DVC), the Disney Cruise Line, and Adventures by Disney.
 The company also has effective ownership in Disney-branded resorts in China and Japan.
 This segment operates the Disney Imagineering unit, which designs and develops new theme park concepts and attractions.

 Studio Entertainment (more than 15%) produces and acquires live-action and animated motion pictures for worldwide distribution to the theatrical, home entertainment, and television markets.
-It distributes films primarily under the Walt Disney Pictures, Pixar, Marvel, Lucasfilm, and Touchstone banners.
-It also distributes live-action films produced by DreamWorks Studios released from 2010 through 2016.
+It distributes films primarily under the Disney Pictures, Pixar, Marvel, Fox Searchlight Pictures, Sky Studios, and Lucasfilm banners.